Hackerscolonyofficial/HCO-Prank/README.md

 ## 📜 Disclaimer

-This project is made for **educational and ethical testing purposes** only.
+This tool is developed strictly for **educational purposes and ethical demonstrations** only.
-We are not responsible for any misuse.
-Do **not** use this on others without clear permission.
+The author is **not responsible for misuse**.
+Do not use this tool without clear permission from the device owner.

 ---